slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Take a good version of the package, modify it in some way, then re-upload it using the original provenance.

-*Mitigation:* Provenance verification includes checking that the provenance's `subject` matches the hash of the package.
+*Mitigation:* Verifier checks that the provenance's `subject` matches the hash of the package.

 *Example:* Adversary performs a proper build, modifies the artifact, then uploads the modified version of the package to the repository along with the provenance.
-Solution: Policy rejects because the hash of the artifact does not match the `subject` found within the provenance.
+Solution: Verifier rejects because the hash of the artifact does not match the `subject` found within the provenance.

 </details>
 <details><summary>Tamper with provenance <span>(Build L2)</span></summary>

-*Threat:* Perform a build that would not otherwise pass the policy, then modify the provenance to make the policy checks pass.
+*Threat:* Perform a build that would not pass expectations, then modify the provenance to make the expectations checks pass.

-*Mitigation:* Policy only accepts provenance that was [cryptographically signed][authentic] by the public key corresponding to an acceptable builder.
+*Mitigation:* Verifier only accepts provenance with a valid [cryptographically signature][authentic] or equivalent proving that the provenance came from an acceptable builder.

 *Example:* MyPackage is expected to be built by GitHub Actions from the `good/my-package` repo.
 Adversary builds with GitHub Actions from the `evil/my-package` repo and then modifies the provenance so that the source looks like it came from `good/my-package`.
-Solution: Policy rejects because the cryptographic signature is no longer valid.
+Solution: Verifier rejects because the cryptographic signature is no longer valid.

 </details>